tangym27/TangyBahanna/README.md

 ## known bugs
 ### Displayer
 If the person gives drops the explorer in a place that is not in the puzzle, then there is no display.
 It will just return false.
-In addition, the explorer disappears when it is not on the maze (on a boundary).
+In addition, the explorer disappears when it is on a boundary.
 When backtracking, after the first step, the displayer shows the stepping stone as a wall.
 ## version n wishlist
 - one possible way
 - all possible ways